openstack/magnum/doc/source/userguide.rst

 Storage driver (docker-storage-driver)
   Specified in the ClusterTemplate to select the Docker storage driver.
 The supported storage drivers are 'devicemapper' and 'overlay', with 'devicemapper' being the default.
-You may get better performance with the overlay driver depending on your use patterns, with the requirement that SELinux must be disabled inside the containers, although it still runs in enforcing mode on the cluster servers.
-Magnum will create a Cinder volume for each node, mount it on the node and configure it as a logical volume named 'docker'.
-The Docker daemon will run the selected device driver to manage this logical volume and host the container writable layer there.
 Refer to the `Storage`_ section for more details.

 Image (image-id)
   Specified in the ClusterTemplate to indicate the image to boot the servers.